ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/integrated-charts/index.md

 <image-caption src="integrated-charts/resources/extensive-chart-types.gif" alt="Extensive Chart Types" auto="true" maxWidth="95%" centered="true" toggledarkmode="true"></image-caption>

-## Highly Interactive

-A wide range of chart interactivity features are available.

-## Fully Customisable

-Integrated Charts comes with high level of customisation for developers and the end users.

 ## Next Up

 Continue to the next section to learn about: [Installing Integrated Charts](/integrated-charts-installation/).